pykale/transparentML/content/00-prereq/linear-algebra-and-notations.md

 **1**. $\begin{bmatrix} 12 & 0 & 0 \\ 0 & 8 & 0 \\ 0 & 0 & 23 \end{bmatrix}$

     What kind of matrices is it?
-You can choose multiple answers.
+There can be multiple answers.

         a.
 Diagonal